-The fact that F is unitary in its indices d and f means we can also 7It is very worth working through this to make sure you understand how this equation matches up with the figure! write
+The fact that ${\cal F}$ is unitary in its indices d and f means we can also write

-9.1.2 F-matrix with higher fusion multiplicities In cases where there are fusion multiplicities N{ab}^c greater than 1, each vertex gets an additional index as shown in Fig.8.12.
+9.5.3 F-matrix with higher fusion multiplicities In cases where there are fusion multiplicities N{ab}^c greater than 1, each vertex gets an additional index as shown in Fig.8.12.
 The F-matrix must also describe what happens to these indices under basis transform.
-We thus have a more general basis-change equation given in Fig. 9.6.
+We thus have a more general basis-change equation given in Fig. 9.9.